ont-id/onttag-sdk-js/README.md

 > **Note:** Both the `frontDoc` and `backDoc` images need to be passed as `base64` encoded strings.

-The `country` field takes the respective alias for each country.
+The `region` field takes the respective alias for each region.
 Use the [`areaList`](#arealist) utility method to obtain the list of countries and their aliases.

 The `ownerDid` field takes an ONT ID.
 You can generate one using the [`generateId`](#generateid) utility method.